montge/documents/README.md

 Note that

 > this project is not about creating a new health-care system or application.
-It is creating a __data-centric, node.js based framework__ for efficiently using the powerful, multi-faceted, widely-deployed VISTA system.
+It is creating a __data-centric, node.js based framework__ for __efficiently using the powerful, multi-faceted, widely-deployed VISTA system__.
 Without VISTA, the framework would be useless.
-With the framework, VISTA will be a lot more useable.
+With the framework, VISTA will be a lot easier to integrate and extend.

 ## Deliverables and Estimated Schedule